 When I got out, after receiving a good conduct medal and an honorable discharge while in the process taking and getting sufficiently high enough SAT scores to attend prestigious out of state colleges or universities I began investigating the costs.
 Discouraged by the fees but encouraged by the fact that you retain residency from the state you were drafted, and knowing a number of high quality state and private universities were within easy striking distance of Redondo Beach, once again I returned to California and my old home town.

-While Tike was on the road doing battle against the Harlem Globetrotters as a member of the eight-man "visiting team," traveling 100 to 300 miles a day as well as internationally meeting Queen Elizabeth, Prince Philip, the Pope, and the King of Greece in the process, I settled in using Redondo as a central base of operations.
+While Tike was on the road doing battle against the Harlem Globetrotters as a member of the multi-man "visiting team," traveling 100 to 300 miles a day as well as internationally meeting Queen Elizabeth, Prince Philip, the Pope, and the King of Greece in the process, after my return from participation in international battles abroad, albeit not of my own making, I settled in using Redondo Beach as a central base of operations.
 While commuting back and forth to college attempting to grab off an undergraduate degree on the G.I.
 Bill, and of which I was eventually able to do, my personal family ties, which counted at one time four generations deep in Redondo and maybe even five according to my brother, began to thin, including the death of my grandmother, a long time Redondo Beach resident.
 After receiving a B.A. along with a California Secondary Teaching Credential, which required an additional fifth year beyond a bachelors as well as student teaching, I matriculated into graduate school.
 Then, with a fresh graduate degree and a teaching credential in my grubbies, rather that doing anything that remotely resembled teaching or teaching high school, nor ever did, I joined the Peace Corps.
 By then Redondo Beach, at least for me, especially after my younger brother and his family decided to pull up stakes and move a thousand miles away out of state, the last of us by the way in Redondo, became more of a place of memories, albeit fond memories, than a place to be.

 THE EARLY YEARS